New Year theme for yourself 2022

 Take time for yourself

-When you feel the balance isn’t quite right, pause, be your friend and ask yourself:
+This year, when you start to feel overwhelmed or stressed, pause, be your friend and ask yourself:

 Is this level of stress causing me a problem?
 Can I identify the causes?
 What small changes can I make to my lifestyle?
 Could I … eat healthier, exercise, take time out, be mindful, get some rest and sleep, and most of all be kind to myself.